zqfang/zqfang.github.io/_pages/about.md

 search_exclude: true
 ---

+My name is Zhuoqing Fang
+I'm now a postdoc working on computational genomics at Stanford.
+I like traveling, hiking, sleeping.

 ### Education

 * Ph.D., Developmental Biology, Shanghai Institutes for Biological Sciences, University of Chinese Academy of Science